Someone06/MemoryPool/README.md

 **The code uses type punning and is NOT PORTABLE**, but it works on my machine, *wink*.
 The current implementation also assumes that it sufficient to align any type at a 8-bit boundary, which might not be sufficient for some data types.

+### C++ Interface
+A proper C++ interface allows C++ program to make use of the memory pool.
+C++ objects do not only require a storage location, but have a proper lifetime.
+The interface ensure that the lifetime of an object is started and that its destructor is invoked upon before freeing the memory.
+The interface is designed to be statically type safe, compared to the C interface that deals with `void*` pointers.
+The downside is less flexibility, meaning the `MemoryPool` can only store objects of the same type.
+To emulate the storage of different data types use a tagged using e.g.
+`std::variant`.

+### Tests
+The tests are written against the C as well as the C++ interface.
+The C tests are written in pure C and are  more extensive.
+The C++ tests make use of [`GTest`](https://google.github.io/googletest/) and `GMock` to verify that the destructor of objects is called as needed.
+Neither test suite is complete nor is expected to have caught all bugs.
+Make sure to add an extensive amount of tests before using this code in production!

 ## TODOs
 This implementation is a toy project for know and there is still a lot missing